etattershall/internet-of-thingies/Interfaces/RPI_to_Arduino/Identification/README.md

 ## Symmetric Encryption

-According to [wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security#Algorithm), the standard stream cipher is ChaChaPoly.
-This is compared with AES - the standard block cipher.
+There are two aspects to symetric encryption: obscuring the message and ensuring it hasn't been tampered with.
+A cipher is used to obscure the message and a MAC (message authenticaion code) ensures no tampering.

+According to [wikipedia](https://en.wikipedia.org/wiki/Transport_Layer_Security#Algorithm), it is common to use the stream cipher ChaCha20 and poly-1305 as a MAC.
+Various sources describe it as an efficient cipher that will work on lower powered devices.
+Timing results are recorded using **test_ChaChaPoly** which is a test from an Arduino implementation (Arduino Crypto again).

 Their [tests](https://rweather.github.io/arduinolibs/crypto.html) are for the arduino uno at 16MHz - we should get the same results.

-### My Results for ChaChaPoly
+### ChaChaPoly timings
 ```
 State Size ...
 221